 For those species, a leader length of 1-2 feet is recommended.

-For everything else (like panfish or shiners) a 10-15” piece of your actual 8-10 lb mainline will totally suffice.
+For everything else (like panfish or shiners), a 10-15” piece of your actual 8-10 lb mainline will totally suffice.

-If you are planning on using smaller live baits or baitfish, put on a size 4-8 single hook (smaller hooks for common bait, bigger ones for baitfish).
+If you are planning on using smaller live bait or baitfish, put on a size 4-8 single hook (smaller hooks for common bait, bigger ones for baitfish).
 Otherwise, put on a jig or a lure (e.g. for trolling behind a boat).

 Find the best fluorocarbon leader material on Amazon here